Can You Spray Paint Metal? (How-To)

 5. Fast Dry Time – If the finish dries too fast, the particles don’t have enough time to harden and compact so the finish will peel off.

-You shouldn’t spray paint over painted metal.
-This is because the metal finish is usually oil-based and will prevent a new coating from sticking over it.
-Also, the finish is usually moisture-resistant, meaning it will prevent liquids from penetrating its coating.
+You can Spray paint over painted metal, but you shouldn’t as the existing finish is usually oil-based and will prevent a new coating from sticking.
+An oil-based finish is usually moisture-resistant, so the new coating won’t stick anyway.

-You will have to sand off the finish first before painting over it.
+Remove or sand the existing finish first before painting over it.

-On average, spray paint will last 5 years on metal before you notice any imperfections or changes in the finish.
-The reason the finish lasts longer is that spray paints designed for metal are usually oil-based and have moisture-resistant features.
-These features will help the finish thrive under harsh conditions.
+The finish lasts long as spray paints designed for metals are oil-based and have moisture-resistant features that will protect the finish under harsh conditions.

 Tony Adams